python/cpython/Doc/library/argparse.rst

 --------------

-The :mod:`argparse` module makes it easy to write user friendly command line interfaces.
+The :mod:`argparse` module makes it easy to write user-friendly command-line interfaces.
 The program defines what arguments it requires, and :mod:`argparse` will figure out how to parse those out of :data:`sys.argv`.
 The :mod:`argparse` module also automatically generates help and usage messages and issues errors